coyote-team/coyote/README.md

 mailcatcher -f              # much better to run this in foreground vs. the default daemon mode open http://127.0.0.1:1080/ # mail delivery console
 ```

+_Re-seeding the Database_

+You can regenerate development environment data by running `bundle exec rake dev_only:reseed`.

 ## <a name="documentation"></a>Documentation